 Morgan Schick joined WBK’s DC office as an Associate after graduating from the University of North Carolina School of Law.
 Morgan advises clients on the evolving landscape of platform regulation, focusing on content moderation and competition policy.
-Morgan also works on a wide array of communications issues, including public safety, wireless resiliency, and the state regulatory approval processes for transactions.
+Morgan also works on a wide array of communications issues, including public safety, wireless resiliency, and the regulatory approval processes for transactions.

 During law school, Morgan served as the Executive Editor for the North Carolina Banking Institute Journal and completed extensive research about Section 230 of the Communications Decency Act.
 She completed internships for the FCC’s Wireline Competition Bureau in the Pricing Policy Division and NTIA’s Office of International Affairs.
 Before law school, Morgan served as the Director of Marketing for a cybersecurity startup in her hometown of Oklahoma City.